saintaubins/JobSearch/README.md

 - Use functional components and class components appropriately.
 - Be deployed via [Netlify](https://www.netlify.com/).

-- **Optionally, you may incorporate a component library to design your app with approval**
+- **Optionally, you may incorporate a component library to design your app with approval, or use Next.js or Gatsby instead of React Router and Create React App**

 #### Your code must: